+Dietitians are employed in health care institutions, industry, government services, retail food services, teaching, community clinics, public relations, the media, and private practice.
 To become a registered dietitian, students must complete an undergraduate degree in Nutrition and a dietetic internship.
 Students must meet the additional course requirements (beyond those in the Nutrition major) outlined below to be eligible for an accredited dietetic internship.
 Applicants must meet a spoken English requirement (see §13.3.2)

-Integrated Dietetic Internship Program: Eligible students may apply for the Integrated Dietetic Internship Program during their third academic year.
-In this internship, academic terms alternate with internship terms in cooperation with health care facilities throughout Alberta; the degree plus internship can be completed in approximately 4.5 years and then the student is eligible for registration with the College of Dietitians of Alberta and membership in Dietitians of Canada.
-Students admitted to the U of A Integrated Dieteitic Internship Program are required to maintain undergraduate registration and complete NUTR 466, 469, 470, 471 and 472 prior to convocation.
+Integrated Dietetic Internship: Eligible students may apply for the Integrated Dietetic Internship once course requirements are met.
+See Note 1.
+In this internship, academic terms alternate with internship terms in cooperation with health care facilities throughout Alberta; the degree plus internship can be completed in approximately 5 years and then the student is eligible for registration with the College of Dietitians of Alberta and membership in Dietitians of Canada.
+Students admitted to the U of A Integrated Dietetic Internship are required to maintain undergraduate registration and complete NUTR 466, 469, 470, 471 and 472 prior to convocation.

-Postgraduate Internship: As an alternative to the Integrated Dietetic Internship Program, eligible students may apply for the postgraduate internship in their fourth year.
-Students applying for postgraduate internships through Dietitians of Canada do not complete U of A professional practice courses.
+Post-degree Internship: As an alternative to the Integrated Dietetic Internship, eligible students may apply for the post-degree internship in their fourth year.
+Students applying for post-degree internships through Dietitians of Canada do not complete U of A professional practice courses.